Semantic model connectivity with the XMLA endpoint

 The deployment Processing Option property specified in the project in Visual Studio is observed.
 However, if a data source has not had credentials specified in the Power BI service, even if the metadata deployment succeeds, processing will fail.
 You can set the property to Do Not Process, preventing any attempts to process as part of the deployment.
-You might want to set the property back to Default because once the data source credentials are specified in the data source settings for the new dataset, processing as part of subsequent deployment operations will then succeed.
+You might want to set the property back to Default because once the data source credentials are specified in the data source settings for the new semantic model, processing as part of subsequent deployment operations will then succeed.

 Connect with SSMS

 Using SSMS to connect to a workspace is just like connecting to an Azure or SQL Server Analysis Services server.
 The only difference is you specify the workspace URL in server name, and you must use Active Directory - Universal with MFA authentication.

 Connect to a workspace by using SSMS

 In SQL Server Management Studio, select Connect > Connect to Server.

 In Server Type, select Analysis Services.
 In Server name, enter the workspace URL.
 In Authentication, select Active Directory - Universal with MFA, and then in User name, enter your organizational user ID.